Pollard's fitness to be determined ahead of Sri Lanka match

-Pollard's fitness to be determined ahead of Sri Lanka matchTuesday, November 02, 2021
+Pollard's fitness to be determined ahead of Sri Lanka matchWednesday, November 03, 2021

 |

-SHARJAH, United Arab Emirates (CMC) – Injured West Indies captain Kieron Pollard is being assessed for a determination to be made about his fitness for the Caribbean side's ICC T20 World Cup match against Sri Lanka on Thursday.
+SHARJAH, United Arab Emirates (CMC) — Injured West Indies Captain Kieron Pollard is being assessed for a determination to be made about his fitness for the Caribbean side's ICC T20 World Cup match against Sri Lanka tomorrow.

 Cricket West Indies (CWI) said on Monday that Pollard had sustained a muscle injury to his left thigh in the match against Bangladesh last Friday.